strata-io/helm-charts/README.md

 # Strata Identity Kubernetes Helm Charts

-This is the official Helm Charts repository for installing the Strata Identity Orchestration platform on Kubernetes.
+This is the official Helm Charts repository for installing the Maverics Orchestrator on Kubernetes.

 ## Usage